 A Kid Slid a Lid

-Tell the children that today they will play a game called A Kid Slid a Lid as they read and write words ending in -id, such as hid, bid, rid, skid, and slid.
+The children will play a game called Skid a Lid as they read and write words ending in -id, such as hid, bid, rid, skid, and slid.

 Click here to view a video demonstration similar to this lesson.